FreeCAD/FreeCAD-documentation/wiki/OpenCamLib.md

-Then, in order for python3 to be detected correctly you\'ll need to add 2 more flags to the cmake line:
+Then, in order for Python 3 to be detected correctly you\'ll need to add 2 more flags to the cmake line: